 Zion Nature Center

 The Zion Nature Center, located north of South Campground has a variety of exhibits, activities, books, and games for children and families to explore.
-The Nature Center is open from noon to 5 pm daily from Memorial Day weekend until mid-August.
+The Nature Center is open from 1 pm to 6 pm daily from Memorial Day weekend until Memorial Day.
 It has its own parking area and can also be accessed from the Zion Canyon Visitor Center or Human History Museum via the Pa'rus Trail.

 Junior Ranger Program

 Zion offers a guided and self-guided Junior Ranger experience.
 Self-guided activity booklets are free at park visitor centers, the Zion Human History Museum, and the Nature Center.

 Children aged four and older can complete pages in the booklet to earn their Junior Ranger badge for Zion National Park.
 Becoming a Zion Junior Ranger is a fun way to explore and enjoy Zion National Park and the natural world.
 Please allow for several hours to complete this booklet as activities include traveling throughout Zion Canyon in search of cool things to discover.

 Download your copy of the Zion Junior Ranger Booklet.